Similarity between a many-body quantum avalanche model and the ultrametric random matrix model: Multifractality and Fock space localization

 \subsection{Multifractality on the critical manifold}

 We now focus our attention on the eigenstate wavefunction properties at the critical point.
 In the UM it is understood that the wavefunction is multifractal \cite{rushkin2011universal,MendezBermudez2012,Bogomolny2018}.
 Specifically, it was shown that $d^{(q)}$ exhibits $q$ dependence and in the limit $J\to 0$, explicit expressions were derived for $d^{(q)}$.
-In lowest order in $J$, the $q$ dependence of $d^{(q)}$ is the same for the UM and the power-law random banded model~\cite{mirlin_fyodorov_96, rushkin2011universal}.
+In lowest order in $J$, the $q$ dependence of $d^{(q)}$ is the same for the UM and the PLRBM~\cite{mirlin_fyodorov_96, rushkin2011universal}.

 Beyond the UM, multifractality was observed in several random matrix ensembles~\cite{Fyodorov1991,Evers2000,Pino2019,Kravtsov2015}.
 Its concept was also extended to physical models without interactions such as Anderson models on hypercubic lattices~\cite{EversMirlin2008, Rodriguez2009, Rodriguez2010, Rodriguez2011, Devakul2017, Tarquini2017} and on graphs~\cite{DeLuca2014, sierant_lewenstein_23, GarciaMata2022,GarciaMata2020,Pino2017,GarciaMata2017}, and the connections were made to quantum dynamics~\cite{Ketzmerick1997, Ohtsuki1997, Kravtsov2011, DeTomasi2019, Bera2018,Kravtsov2010,Ng2006, Torres-Herrera2015, hopjan2023}.
 A currently very active direction of research is to explore to which degree the concept of multifractality can be applied to many-body quantum systems at the boundary of quantum chaos, such as those studied in the context of MBL~\cite{Mace2019,Roy2021,detomasi_khaymovich_21,Orito2021,Luitz2020,Tarzia2020}.